GENERAL KNOWLEDGE Do the following:

 b.
 Learn about an actual scientific exploration expedition.
 Gather information about the mission objectives and the expedition's most interesting or important discoveries.
 Share what you have learned with your counselor and unit.
 Tell how the information gained from this expedition helped scientists answer important questions.

 c.
 Learn about types of exploration that may take place in a laboratory or scientific research facility (medicine, biology, chemistry, physics, astronomy, etc.).
 Explain to your counselor how laboratory research and exploration are similar to field research and exploration.

-Whichever requirement compnent a Scout chooses will requires a
+Whichever requirement component a Scout chooses will requires a

-focused effort in preapring for the class.
+focused effort in preparing for the class.
 Class time will be provided for all

 Scouts to share, explain, discuss their work on this requirement.
 Scouts will

 find documenting their research and bringing their work to class to be very